 A geographer by training, my understanding of soil, geomorphology, and climate, important factors in winemaking, was kindled at an early age.
 On a field trip to Germany, a wineloving lecturer introduced me to the pleasures of Mosel Rieslings.
-For my first employer I organized a wine and culture trip to the Touraine, but it was my move to Basel, on the doorstep of Baden and the Alsace that really stirred up my interest for wine.
+For my first employer I organized a wine and culture trip to the Touraine, but it was my move to Basel, on the doorstep of Baden, Alsace and the diverse Swiss wine regions that really stirred up my interest for wine.

-Wherever I go, whether it is the Vienna or the Black Forest, the Südtiroler mountains or the rolling hills of the Cotswolds, Bart brings his hiking boots, both to keep in shape and to ponder over new writing ideas.
+Wherever I go, whether it is the Vienna or the Black Forest, the Südtiroler mountains or the rolling hills of the Cotswolds, I bring my hiking boots, both to keep in shape and to ponder over new writing ideas.